Water607965/Water-Site-s-Application-Version/README.md

 1. Ensure that you have an active internet connection 🌐.
 2. Launch the file 📁.
 3. That's it!
 You're done!
 You've successfully launched the website file into your web browser (keep note, it is not an application) ✔️.
+4. Note: There's way more files that you can look at and are for open-source purposes.

 # 🆒 Extended Version 🆒 (Icon) !